nacholibre/photoshop_cc_case_sensitive_install_mac_osx/README.md

 3. Symlink the install directory to the pseudo-image

     `ln -s /Volumes/Adobe\ Photoshop\ SparseBundle/Adobe /Applications/Adobe`

+4. Run the `Photoshop_Installer.dmg` and don't do anything.
+This step is needed to mount the installer in the system.

-4. Get the hack, compile it, and run it
+5. Get the hack, compile it, and run it
     ``` bash
     cd ~/Stuff/Adobe
     git clone git://github.com/nacholibre/photoshop_cc_case_sensitive_install_mac_osx.git